 The Episcopal Church is “hierarchical,” meaning that it has a top-down leadership structure.
-However, it is very strongly democratic in nature, because the people of the church (the “laity” or lay persons) have a say in major decisions such as electing bishops and choosing clergy.
+However, it is very strongly democratic in nature, because the people of the church (the “laity” or lay persons) have an equal say in major decisions such as electing bishops and choosing clergy.

 Bishops are overseers; several have visited over the years.
 Our patron saint, Nicholas, was a bishop too, which is why he wears the distinctive clothing and headgear of a bishop in the early Christian church.

 We were very proud and excited to welcome former Presiding Bishop Katharine Jefferts-Schori to St Nicholas some years ago.
-Here, she greets one of our parishioners, Earlene Ford.
+Here, she greets one of our parishioners, Erlene Lee-Ford.

 The Rev. Canon Paula E. Clark was elected on December 12, 2020 to be the thirteenth bishop of the Episcopal Diocese of Chicago.
-She will be the first Black person and the first woman to hold the position.
+She is the first Black person and the first woman to hold the position.

 Clark was baptized into the Episcopal Church at age 10 by Bishop John Walker, the first Black dean of Washington National Cathedral and first Black bishop of the Diocese of Washington.
 She received her undergraduate education at Brown University and earned a Master of Public Policy degree from the University of California, Berkeley.

-Clark, who currently serves as canon to the ordinary and chief of staff in the Episcopal Diocese of Washington, was chosen unanimously on the fourth ballot in an election conducted on Zoom from a slate originally composed of four candidates.
+Clark, who served as canon to the ordinary and chief of staff in the Episcopal Diocese of Washington, was chosen unanimously on the fourth ballot in an election conducted on Zoom from a slate originally composed of four candidates.
 She received 229 clergy votes and 284 lay votes.

 The late Fr.
 Paul Broullette – assisting priest